Project Gasbuggy

 Following the Project Gasbuggy test, two subsequent nuclear explosion fracturing experiments were conducted in western Colorado in an effort to refine the technique.
 They were Project Rulison in 1969 and Project Rio Blanco in 1973.
 In both cases the gas radioactivity was still seen as too high and in the last case the triple-blast rubble chimney structures disappointed the design engineers.
 Soon after that test the ~ 15-year Project Plowshare program funding dried up.

+In 2011, the United States Department of Energy wrote “It was estimated that even after 25 years of gas production of all the natural gas deemed recoverable, that only 15 to 40 percent of the investment could be recovered.”

 These early fracturing tests were later superseded by hydraulic fracturing technologies.